IhorAhi/Python-Checkers/README.txt

 Description of the project

-The goal of the project is to create a checkers using Python
+The goal of the project is to create checkers using Python

 How to launch